-I see a beautiful relationship that I didn't run from when times have gotten hard.
 I've seen my heart experience more emotion directly related to the love I've created.
 I've watched myself slowly begin the process of becoming healthy and overcoming chronic illness even on days it's hell.
 I've seen myself overcome grave loss, coming out the other side still in one piece.
 I get keys to my own apartment this Friday and I'm still able to pat myself on the back for those damn good every day little victories.
 And I may not write all the time, and it may seem like a piece of me is missing, but in those moments when I really need it....the pen is always there.
 Be it, in my hair, cluttering my car, scattered through out my purse, or in my hand.

 Everyone starts a new year off with this grand list of things they wish upon themselves.
 Things they inevitably can't bring themselves to accomplish and it leads them down a disappointing road for the year.
 But that girl sipping coffee before work, writing her heart out?
 For the first time, she wrote about using the year to take care of herself.
 To nurture the relationship with her reflection, the relationship with her loved ones, and constant reminders to believe in herself.

 Sometimes I feel like I'm failing, and then it hits me, I haven't failed.